-Some people even fire up their vape on the lowest setting and turn it off after they get everything from the first terpene.
-The next time they use the vape, they also amp up the heat.
+Some people even fire up their vape on the lowest setting and turn it off after getting everything from the first terpene.
+Then, the next time they use the vape, they also amp up the heat.
 That makes the cartridge last much longer and produce a different effect every time.

 Drip the Terpene Onto Your Bud or Pipe Bowl

-Now, certain products can take a drop or two of pure terpenes, though doing small batch testing is always a good idea.
+Certain products can take a drop or two of pure terpenes, though doing small batch testing is always a good idea.
 Still, if you wanted to freshen up your flower, a drop or two is all you need!
-However, as discussed, mixing several terpenes that have different vaporization points may not have the best effect.
+However, as discussed, mixing several terpenes with different vaporization points may not have the best effect.

 So what if we wanted to add pure terpene concentrate to our bud?
 Well, one way to do so would be to add a drop or two into our grinder.
 After we grind the flower, it’ll pick up the aroma, allowing us to experience the full flavor profile when we smoke it.

 Similarly, we might add the same amount of terpene into our pipe bowl before adding cannabis in there.
-Of course, we must keep in mind that different terpenes naturally go with different cannabis strains.
+But, of course, we must keep in mind that different terpenes naturally go with different cannabis strains.
 For example, linalool — remember, the terpene that’s also found in lavender — tends to go with strains that have the word “purple” in it.
-That’s because those strains tend to already have it in some ratio.
+That’s because those strains tend to have it in some ratio already.

 Dip Your Dab Into the Terpene